BASEBALL CARDS TOPEKA KANSAS

 Many of the players who got their start in Topeka went on to the major leagues, appearing on early baseball cards produced by companies like American Tobacco, Goodwin & Company, and Allen & Ginter.
 Examples include Bill Lange, who played for Topeka in the 1890s before joining the Boston Beaneaters in 1899.
 His rookie card is one of the most sought after from the 1890s era.

-Read also: BASEBALL CARDS AND MEMORABILIA
+Read also: MOST EXPENSIVE 1999 TOPPS BASEBALL CARDS

 In the early 20th century, tobacco companies began regularly including baseball players on cards inserted in cigarettes and chewing tobacco products.
 This helped popularize the hobby of collecting among both children and adults.
 Topeka native Billy Sullivan appeared on cards after making his major league debut with the Boston Braves in 1911.
 His rookie card is a key piece of any collection focused on early 20th century Kansas players.